 - Customer reviews.
 Social proof is vital in the hospitality world.
 Over three out of four people prefer to read reviews written by a peer than those from a critic.
 You can use this to your advantage by letting customers share ratings and reviews for restaurants they have eaten at;

 - Real-time tables.
 Sometimes we walk past a specific restaurant and decide we want a reservation there and then.
 If you choose to provide real-time functionality, you can let customers know how long they will have to wait for a table.
 You can even send them an alert when their table is ready, like restaurants used to do with vibrating pagers back in the day!

 - Statistics.
-As we mentioned earlier in the article, reserve a table apps can provide data that can help restaurants improve their operations.
-Examples of analytics you can offer include average wait time, number of reservations/cancellations and server utilisation;
+As we mentioned earlier in the article, reserve table apps can provide data that can help restaurants improve their operations.
+Examples of analytics you can offer include average wait time, number of reservations/cancellations, and server utilization;

 Wanna launch your own app?

 Lean methodology, MVPs, and development of restaurant reservation apps

 When you create your restaurant table booking app, you want to launch it as soon as possible.
 That way, you can get ahead of the competition and start building up a loyal fanbase.
 This is where lean startup methodology can help.